Ajam Emiratis: History

 Abdul Rahim Galadari and Abdul Latif Galadari.

+Footballer Yaqoub Al Hosani representing Emirati club Al Jazira at the FIFA Club World Cup.

 The Huwala are Sunni Arab tribes traditionally inhabiting the Iranian shores of the Persian Gulf, having moved there from the Arabian Peninsula during the 13th and 14th centuries.
-Among the most notable Huwala clans are the Qawasim, Marzoogis, Nasseris, Hamadis, Bani Tamim, and Galadaris.
+Among the most notable Huwala clans are the Qawasim, Marzoogis, Manasir, Al Ali, Matarish, Bani Hammad, Nusooris, Bani Tamim, and Galadaris.
 These tribes were primarily engaged in maritime commerce, pearl diving, and the charcoal and firewood trade, which they transported across the Gulf.
 Their distinct Arab Sunni identity set them apart from the majority Shia populations in southern Iran.
 The Huwala tribes played a vital role as intermediaries in the cultural and economic exchanges between Arab and Persian worlds.